-Configure scaling rules
+Configure auto scaling rules by time

-- Increase Task Nodes: The number of task nodes to be increased or decreased by the cluster each time the rule is triggered.|
+|Scale Out(Nodes)||The number of task nodes you want to add to the cluster each time an auto scaling rule is triggered.|

-- Regardless of whether you choose an efficient cloud disk or a SSD cloud disk, the data disk is set to a minimum of 40G.
+- Regardless of whether you select an ultra disk or a standard SSD, the minimum size of a data disk is 40 GB.